WarmLightWang/IsolatedSkyTown/README.md

 # The different kinds of objects
    Buildings, Trees, UFO, Train, Train Track, Neon Light, Car, and Character

-# The different kinds of behaviors.
+# The different kinds of behaviors
    Car, Train, Helicopter, Neon Light, Car, and UFO

-# There are models loaded from the file.
+# There are models loaded from the file
    - The .fbx file for a character and car
    - Three pictures using as textures for the ufo, house, and sculpture

 # There are shaders files for creating the neon light
    - Filename: shader.vs, and shader.fs

-# Look from the position above the front right of the isolated sky town.
+# Look from the position above the front right of the isolated sky town
 ![Getting Started](./images/output.PNG)